carlohamalainen/carlohamalainen.github.io/_posts/2010-09-24-mumps-scope.md

 England is currently in self-destruct mode.
 The proletariate decided they had had enough of their betters paying lipservice to welfare and demanded all social policy be scrapped and that they be plunged into Tressellian (as in Robert Tressell) poverty once more so that we can have a proper aristocracy again who can eat lobster on toast for breakfast, like in the good old days.

-In protest I&#8217;ve stopped recycling.
+In protest I've stopped recycling.